 Some houses and units have an external telecommunications cabinet, often referred to as a 'Luka box'.
 While this is not defined as a network boundary point, you are responsible for the internal cabling from this cabinet to your phone socket.

-In a business premises, the Easy Bundle service will generally be installed to the building's Main Distribution Frame (MDF), which is the network boundary point.
+In a business premises, the Easy Bundle service will generally be installed to the building's Main Distribution Frame (MDF), which is the Network Boundary Point.

-You will then need to arrange for it to be cabled to the point where you require the service.
+You will then need to arrange for it to be cabled to the point where you need the service.
 As with most telecommunications services within business premises, such building cabling activity is entirely your responsibility and your expense.

-Please appreciate that we incur wholesale rental charges from the moment that your service is connected to your network boundary point.
+Please appreciate that we incur wholesale rental charges from the moment that your service is connected to your Network Boundary Point.
 Billing starts from your first login, or within seven days (whichever occurs first).

 This seven days is your window to complete any cabling that is required beyond the network boundary point.
-After seven days, we'll commence billing for your service regardless of whether you have arranged the cabling or not.
+After seven days, we'll begin billing for your service regardless of whether you have arranged the cabling or not.